Nordgaren/Garys-Log/Writerside/topics/does-anyone-know-how-to-use-pointers-anymore.md

 as the null check will fail and `0x10` is still invalid memory (on most machines, I guess).

 Here is a look at the pseudo code in Ghidra, cleaned up a little bit.
-I added a `ShimmedInventoryItemData` so that Ghidra would show a bit what I am talking about. `itemId` is just the first field in the `InventoryItemEntry`, which is why you see the code getting the address of it (silly).
+I added a `ShimmedInventoryItemData` so that Ghidra would show a bit what I am talking about.
 Again, this is pseudo code, but, I honestly thought Ghidra was drunk, when I first saw this.

 ![pseudocode.png](pseudocode.png)